Alhambra, California: Transportation

-Media
+Media - past and present

+The independent, non-corporate community newspaper Colorado Boulevard Newspaper covers the city of Alhambra both in print and online, along with neighboring cities in the western San Gabriel Valley.

-The local daily newspaper is the San Gabriel Valley Tribune.
+The San Gabriel Valley Tribune also covers Alhambra.
 The regional daily newspaper is the Los Angeles Times.

-Around Alhambra is a local community paper published monthly by the Alhambra Chamber of Commerce.
+Around Alhambra is a bi-monthly newsletter published by the Alhambra Chamber of Commerce.

 Alhambra Source was a hyperlocal, online-only news site operated from 2010 to 2020.

-The Alhambra Post-Advocate is the newspaper of general circulation adjudicated for the City of Alhambra and County of Los Angeles.
-It is currently published by the Wave Newspapers and is part of the Wave's East Edition.
+The Alhambra Post-Advocate was the newspaper of general circulation adjudicated for the City of Alhambra and County of Los Angeles.
+It was published by the Wave Newspapers and is part of the Wave's East Edition.

 Economy

-Car dealerships are the largest contributor to the local economy.
-Many car brands can be found in Alhambra, such as Acura, BMW, Honda, Nissan, Toyota, Ford, KIA, Volkswagen, Dodge, Jeep and Chrysler.
-Most of these dealerships are found on the Main St. auto row near Atlantic Boulevard.

-In recent years there has been an effort to revitalize Main St. from Atlantic Blvd. to Garfield Ave.
-Many new restaurants have been opening on Main St. as well as development of mixed-use buildings that have provided opportunities for more businesses to open and provide jobs, such as the new Sprouts farmers market.
+Most of Alhambra's car dealerships can be found at an auto row on Main Street between Atlantic Boulevard and Raymond Avenue.

+Restaurant row on Main Street is approximately between Atlantic Boulevard and Garfield Avenue.

 The Hat, a local icon, was opened in Alhambra in 1951.
 It was the original, family-owned outdoor restaurant, and is now a well-known small Southern California chain.
-Shakey's Pizza also has its headquarters in Alhambra.
+Shakey's Pizza has a headquarters in Alhambra.

 Top employers

-According to the City of Alhambra 2020 Comprehensive Annual Financial Report for the year ended June 2020, the city's top employers were:
+According to the City of Alhambra 2023 Annual Comprehensive Financial Report, the city's top employers were:

 Notable Associations

 The Serbian Orthodox Eparchy of Western America has its headquarters in Alhambra.

+The Alhambra Historical Society is located on Alhambra Road in a former medical office.
+In 2022, a group of dedicated members revived the organization after the long-time board dissolved.
+In 2024, it acquired the historic Story house.